aa-dank/app_script_review_sender/README.md

   ```
 - In your spreadsheet, set the `email_body_template` (or `email_subject_template`) column to the URL of your HTML file.
 - Ensure that the corresponding `email_template_values` JSON contains keys matching your placeholders.
+- The system will automatically detect if your template uses variables that aren't defined in your template values and will log warnings.
+Missing variables will be replaced with empty strings to prevent template errors.

 ### Special Variables